Published Jun 10, 2022

 You might be asking, “Can mold cause cancer?”

 Although one type of mold can be linked to or correlated to a higher incidence of liver cancer, exposure to black mold, or any other type of mold, has not been known to cause cancer.
 Mold, on the other hand, is linked to a variety of health problems.
-Mold can grow anywhere there’s moisture.
+Mold exposure can lead to various health issues due to its toxic nature.
+Mold can grow on almost any surfaces where there’s moisture present.
+Mold can grow anywhere there’s moisture or high humidity.
 Mold spores travel through the air, so they can enter homes and other buildings.
 Most of us can breathe some in every day without any problems.

 When present in high concentrations or for lengthy periods, mold can worsen allergies and asthma, induce upper respiratory symptoms, and cause mold poisoning.
 Mold sensitivity varies from person to person.
 Mold can cause significant complications for people who have certain pre-existing health conditions.
 This is why it is important to stop any signs of mold growth within your home.